The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ## Table of Contents
 1. Download VS Code for Mac and command line tools
 2. Set up local Development directory
+3. Install Node, NPM, and React
-3. Configuring Github with your Terminal
+4. Configuring Github with your Terminal
-4. Add SSH Key for Github Setup
+5. Add SSH Key for Github Setup

 ## Download VS Code
 VS Code is a code editor we can use to edit files and write programs.